The 10 Best Hiking Shorts for Women of 2023

 Why Trust Travel + Leisure

 Maggie Slepian is an avid hiker, backpacker, and trail runner with more than a decade of professional gear testing experience.
-She has backpacked thousands of miles, and her hiking and backpacking has taken her from winter peak bagging to coastal backpacking to extended trips in the desert and high alpine.
+She has backpacked thousands of miles, and her hiking and backpacking have taken her from winter peak bagging to coastal backpacking to extended trips in the desert and high alpine.
 She has personally tested dozens of pairs of hiking shorts in every style imaginable and is active in the outdoor gear community for external input.

 Love a great deal?
 Sign up for our T+L Recommends newsletter and we'll send you our favorite travel products each week.